-What does it have to do with improving my life (besides improving dental hygiene?)
+Further, what does it have to do with enriching one’s life (besides improving dental hygiene?)

-Of course, all of us (I hope) make time to brush our teeth daily.
-It is a habit that was instilled in you as a child.
-You now just do it as part of your daily habit, without thinking about it.
+Of course, all of us, (I hope), make time to brush our teeth daily.
+It is a habit that was taught to us as children, and we now just do it without thinking part of our daily regimen.
 It is a constant that improves both health and appearance.

-Almost all the professionals I meet are so busy that they neglect themselves and/or their business in some way.
-They don’t make a habit of identifying and investing (time and attention) in activities that ensure they continue to grow and improve.
-They are not brushing their teeth.
-If continuous improvement is not a habit for you or your company, eventually this will show up as “bad hygiene”.
-Some of the common impacts of a lack of continuous improvement that we see with people or businesses are:
+Almost all the leaders I meet are so busy that they neglect themselves, (and thus indirectly their businesses).
+They do not make a habit of identifying and investing their time and attention into ensuring they continue to grow and improve.
+They are not “brushing their teeth”.
+If continuous improvement is not a habit for you and/or your company, it will eventually show up as “bad hygiene”.
+Some common outcomes of a lack of continuous improvement that we see with people and businesses are:

 - Outdated skills or core competency

 - Competitors catching up or bypassing a leadership position

 We suggest putting in place a best practice tool called “The 365 Wheel of Continuous Improvement”.
 Why?
 So you begin to create the right habits you need.
 Why is that important?
 Right habits create skills, skills create results, and results give you the success and satisfaction you desire in life.